Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Related models

 \section{Related models}

-This section introduces existing spatio-temporal models and highlights the significance of our model development.
-Sections \ref{sec_review_gwr} - \ref{sec_review_gam} review studies on GTWR, GP, and GAMs for spatio-temporal data.
-As explained below, the challenges associated with these models are as follows: GTWR: inflexibility and high computational costs; GP: high computational costs; GAM: lack of accuracy due to a degeneracy problem.
-Given these limitations, we will develop our STVC model, which is designed to be fast and flexible in Section \ref{sec_method}.
+This section reviews related models, including GTWR, GP, and GAMs, for spatio-temporal data.
+As explained below, the challenges associated with these models are as follows: GTWR: inflexibility and high computational cost; GP: high computational cost; GAM: lack of accuracy due to a degeneracy problem.
+The developed STVC model to overcome these challenges is described in Section \ref{sec_method}.